Thursday, August 10, 2006

 It was hard deciding where to go since the places we wanted to see in Wales were spread out so far apart.
 Tintagel and Glastonbury (both are actually in England, not Wales) were a couple of places we'd considered because of their association with the King Arthur legends, but we weren't sure we wanted to drive that far south.
 We wanted to pick a region (south Wales, mid Wales or north Wales) and stay within that area.
 We found a place called King Arthur's Labyrinth in mid Wales that looked pretty interesting, so we decided to plan our trip around that area.
 Interestingly, when we asked some of our British friends what they recommended, one said nothing in Wales was worth seeing.

 Our first impression of Wales was of rolling green hills and many, many, many sheep.
 I have never seen so many sheep in my life!
-My husband was surprised to see the sheep still had their tails, and that led to a discussion with the kids about tail removal (docking).
-They were indignant on behalf of the sheep.
-But my husband had worked on a dairy farm for many years, and he provided another perspective which made the kids think a little more.
-Not that they agreed with it, but it helped them understand why they do it.
+My husband was surprised to see the sheep still had their tails,

 One of my daughters loves to collect snowglobes, and the only two kinds we saw in Wales were of a red dragon or a sheep!
 I probably should've gotten both because it was so funny, but she got one with the red dragon.